 In addition to faster download speeds, 5G is also expected to facilitate the implementation and adoption of the Internet of Things (IoT).
-Which in turn could have implications for industries like manufacturing that increasingly rely on the IoT for digitally connecting their processes and factories.
+This in turn could have implications for industries like manufacturing that increasingly rely on the IoT for digitally connecting their processes and factories.

-Here’s why 5G won’t kill WiFi
+Here’s why 5G won’t replace WiFi

 There are billions of existing and forthcoming WiFi-only devices on the market such as tablets, entertainment systems, and computer peripherals.
 They’re not going to disappear anytime soon.